SDU-eScience/UCloud/elastic-management/README.md

    Meant to run as a daily cron job.
 Goes through all indices to find expired [auditing](../service-common/wiki/auditing.md) information given by the `expiry` field in the entries.
-Also takes all audit entries from the day before and [shrinks](https://www.elastic.co/guide/en/elasticsearch/reference/master/indices-shrink-index.html) the indices to only contain 1 shard and 1 replica.
+Also takes all audit entries from the day before and [shrinks](https://www.elastic.co/guide/en/elasticsearch/reference/master/indices-shrink-index.html) the indices to only contain 1 shard.
+We are lowering the number of shards to 1 since we will no longer write to this index and only rarely read from it.
+By doing this we reduce overhead and also the storage used by the index.
 - *"--reindex"*
    Meant to run as a weekly cron job.
 Takes the audit entries from the week before and [reindexed](https://www.elastic.co/guide/en/elasticsearch/reference/current/docs-reindex.html)